Daryl025/Daryl025/README.md

 # Hello, world! 👋

+# About Me

+I go by Arold Daryl Tchouala, a young and passionate Junior developer.
+Majoring in the **Interactive Design| Web Design and Development** program at the *Southern Alberta Institute of Technology collage*.
+Aspiring to secure a career as a Full stack developer.

+In the near future,  i aim to gain more practical experience through challenging internships, improve my proficiency in coding, and the usage of frameworks, get certifications, and coonect with other developers and professionals in the field through meetups and tech events.

+Besides coding, i love playing soccer, reading, music, and watching movies.

-# **I will share with you what i think should be the qualitiees of a good software developer and designer.**
+## **I will share with you what i think should be the qualities of a good software developer and designer.**

 - In my view, a good software engineer should possess a creative mindset, which can be cultivated with time rather than being innate.
 They should be able to communicate ideas clearly, conduct surveys, and discern between what is ideal from and what is not.